WPTravelteam/wp-travel/readme.txt

 Release Date: 26th February, 2021

 Fixes:
+* Permalink issue fixed.
+WP Travel archive page is not working if permalinks updated.
 * Method not found error fixed.
 * Spacing issue in the destination of meta info section.
 * Fixed trip extras section not being displayed.